tbcontributor47-coder/AirDwagProjects/instruction.md

    - `timestamp` (ISO-8601 now)
    - `record_count` (records_processed)

+Timestamp parsing rule (to avoid edge-case ambiguity):

+- If an existing row’s timestamp cannot be parsed as ISO-8601, ignore that row for retention comparisons.

 Important:

 - Duplicate is based on `file_hash` only (filename must not affect the duplicate decision).
 - Same content under different filenames must still be detected.

+**Retention disable rule (verifier-aligned):** when `retention_days <= 0`, duplicate detection is disabled:

+- Always report `duplicate: false`.
+- Do not query the DB for duplicates.
+- Do not insert anything into the DB.

 ### Step 5: parse records and validate